Welcome to DCA! Let’s eat some vegan food!

 It has never happened yet that anything in the bakery case is vegan, though maybe one day it will happen!

-Sometimes they have the plain candied apples, the ones with just the red candy glaze and nothing else, and those are vegan.
+On Fridays and sometimes Saturdays, they have the plain candied apples, the ones with just the red candy glaze and nothing else, and those are vegan.

 That’s going to do it for now!
 I’ll update this post whenever I get more info.
 If you go to Disneyland, DCA, or Downtown Disney and have any photos of the food, please tag me on Instagram, I’d love to see and hear your reviews!

 If these guides are helpful to you and you would like to show your appreciation, you are welcome to buy me a Dole Whip 🙂

 I hope to see you in the park real soon!

 If you’re looking for vegan options in other parts of the Disneyland Resort, please see my most recently updated Complete Guides for those!